bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 This prints out the contents of the `car-speeds.csv` file.

-We did sequencing, and what we have here are just reads that came from a 100 MB region on chromosome 4.
-We want to be able to look at these files and do some things with them.

 ---

 **EXERCISE**

--	Print out the contents of the `small-01.csv` file.
+1. Print out the contents of the `small-01.csv` file.
 What does this file contain?
--	Without changing directories, use one short command to print the contents of all of the files in the `~/workshops/lessons/shell/data/words` directory.
+2.	**Without changing directories**, use one short command to print the contents of all of the files in the `~/workshops/lessons/shell/data/words` directory.

 ---